This guide provides you with the key steps to help you better understand the home buying process in South Australia.

 - council rates

-Such ongoing costs can easily amount to $150–200 a fortnight – and thousands of dollars a year (more for a larger home).
+These ongoing costs can easily amount to $150–200 a fortnight – and thousands of dollars a year.
 It is important you budget for these costs and are confident you can pay for them on your current income.

 Your bank will want to know that you can afford these expenses when they assess you for loan pre-approval.